Maps to Nowhere

 that something happened,

-that love and loss can coexist
+that love and loss

 in the same breath.

-The water dries but the marks remain.
+The marks remain.

 Testimony.